davidbasswwu/Auto-Image-Caption-for-Web-Using-Machine-Learning/README.md

 Alt text can be challenging to audit, edit and/or update in existing websites.
 This Chrome extension will automate this process by using machine learning and image detection.
 IM2TXT captioning is the model used in this project.

 <h4>IM2TXT Model</h4>
 The image encoder is a deep convolutional neural network.
 This type of network is widely used for image tasks and is currently state-of-the-art for object recognition and detection.
 Our particular choice of network is the Inception v3 image recognition model pretrained on the ILSVRC-2012-CLS image classification dataset.
 The decoder is a long short-term memory (LSTM) network.
 This type of network is commonly used for sequence modeling tasks such as language modeling and machine translation.
-In the Show and Tell model, the LSTM network is trained as a language model conditioned on the image encoding. <a href="https://app.runwayml.com/models/runway/im2txt">More info</a>
+In the Show and Tell model, the LSTM network is trained as a language model conditioned on the image encoding.

 <h4>INSPIRATION</h4>
 <ul>